Established 1971 | Registered with The Royal Kennel Club

 photo by Pateman

-The Working Cocker is bred for a purpose and whatever the duty the Working Cocker is suited to, this strain enjoys an active lifestyle, as can be seen in the following photos of WORKING COCKERS IN ACTION.
+The Working Cocker is bred for a multitude of purposes – whatever the duty the Working Cocker is suited to, this strain enjoys an active lifestyle.

-AS AN AGILITY DOG: Not only in country sporting activities are Working Cockers active, they are also seen taking part in canine sporting events, such as agility; they can be fairly easily to train for the course, and be fast and accurate: http://www.agilitybits.co.uk/breeds/cocker/cocker.html
+Not only in countryside sporting activities are Working Cockers active, they are also seen taking part in canine sporting events, such as agility – they can be fairly easily to train for the course, and be fast and accurate.
+Take a look at Agility Bits.

-AS AN ASSISTANT DOG: Working Cockers also excel in other areas as assistant dogs within organisations, such as Hearing Dogs for Deaf People and Dogs For The Disabled.
-These organisations have trained Working Cockers to aid or assist people with varying disabilities.
+Working Cockers also excel in other areas as assistant dogs.
+Organisations, such as Hearing Dogs for Deaf People and Dogs For The Disabled have trained Working Cockers to aid or assist people with varying disabilities.

-Photos courtesy of Hearing Dogs For Deaf People (left) and Raezhaven Gundogs (right)
+Photo courtesy of Hearing Dogs For Deaf People

-AS A SNIFFER DOG: Working Cockers are also becoming popular in security or government services and excel themselves in the duty as a sniffer dog that are trained to effectively detect drugs, explosives, cash and firearms.
-The Working Cocker is ideal for this purpose as they are a smaller size breed of spaniel and are able to easily access in or over obstacles where they are commanded to detect substances in and around properties and/or vehicles.
+Working Cockers are popular in security, government and rescue services and excel as sniffer dogs.
+They are trained to effectively detect drugs, explosives, cash and firearms.
+The Working Cocker is ideal for this purpose as their smaller size enables them to easily access confined spaces.

 Met Officer Bob with Working Cocker Police Dog Jake